JGanol/pages/HeroOfMight.md

 *- Look, look what you have done!*

-The Knight lowered the Sword to the marble floor.
-Followed by a rumble of his armor, the Knight crossed the hall and squinted at a blurring point in the sky.
+The Knight lowered the Sword to a marble floor.
+Followed by a rumble of his armor, he crossed the hall and squinted at a blurring point in the sky.

 *- Yes?* - muttered he, uncertain whether he could approach his beautiful Princess any closer.